gipplab/LaCASt-Artifact/README.md

     For automatic Web Activation enter your activation key (enter return to skip Web Activation):
     ```
-6. And enter the key you copied from above.
+6. Enter the key you just copied from above (step 4).
 This should activate the license and directly start Mathematica in the console.
 Enter `Quit[]` to exit Mathematica.
 7. Since you took the key, we recommend to put it directly into our config file: `lacast.config.yaml`.
 See the next section on how to do that.

 If this still does not activate your license, you can only contact Wolfram Support and ask for help: https://www.wolfram.com/support/contact/email/?topic=Account